antononcube/SystemModeling/Presentations/UseR!-Meetup-Boston-2020/README.md

 1. Discuss the modeling and evolution of different scenarios of the coronavirus propagation and related decease
 2. Overview classic compartmental models in epidemiology models
 3. Discus philosophical, scientific, and mathematical justifications
-4. Discuss the theory behind the System Dynamics (SD) approach using simple examples
+4. Discuss the theory behind the System dynamics approach using simple examples
 5. Describe SD's application to model the propagation of [SARS-CoV-2](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2) and the economic impact of